 At the end of the course each delegate will be asked to complete a Personal Development Plan that can be used as part of future appraisals, and that will also be an important tool for management reference.

-End of course ILM Assessment: each delegate will be required to do a written one-hour Assessment at the end of the course.
-Delegates must get a 50% pass mark to receive an ILM Certificate.
+End of course ILM Assessment: each delegate will be required to do a two-part Assessment – a written Assessment (to be completed in 45 minutes), and a Training Simulation (to be delivered in 15 minutes).
+Delegates must achieve a 50% pass mark in the Assessment and the Training Simulation to receive an ILM Certificate.

-Total Investment: AED / QR 6,900/- which includes - Training Materials, Lunch and Refreshments.
+Total Investment: AED 6,900/- + VAT, which includes - ILM Registration, Training Materials, Lunch and Refreshments.
 Discount available for multiple bookings.